How do you repair a broken life?

 “Bree…”

-“Just get it over with, Axel,” I begged, my chest heaving with short pants, none deep enough to fill my lungs properly.
+with short pants, none deep enough to fill my lungs properly.
 My head began to spin, and the metallic taste on my tongue warned me of an impending blackout if my brain didn’t receive oxygen soon.
 “Stop beating around the bush and spit it out.
 You can’t possibly hurt me more than you already have, so stop trying to protect me and just fucking say it.”

 “I’m not trying to protect you.
 I’m trying to protect myself.”
 His words came out rough and scratchy, yet filled with air.
 They sounded desperate, heavy with emotion that I couldn’t comprehend.
 “And maybe I’m also protecting you, but not the way you think.”